vitruvianscience/OpenDeep/README.rst

 Installation
 ------------
 Because OpenDeep is still in alpha, you have to install via setup.py.
+Also, please make sure you have these dependencies installed first.

 Dependencies
 ^^^^^^^^^^^^